Club / stadium contact for disabled supporters

 Accessible services & information

 The club does have a hearing loop in the ticket office.
-Match audio descrriptive commentaries with upgraded equipment are available via headsets from the nearest steward and returned to a steward.
+Match audio descriptive commentaries are available from the Socccersight system, coordinated by YTFC stewarding personnel in conjunction with club DSA.
 Blankets and wheelchairs are also available from stewards, should they be required.
-Facilities for assistance dogs are not available.
+Facilities for assistance dogs are available as long as the club is contacted in advance to make arrangements.
 The concourses do not have rest areas included.
+There are 3 wheelchairs available for use at no cost and is arranged via the club DSA.

 The YTFC DSA Disabled Information and Facilities Brief is available here.